CRESYM/colib0.github.io/pages/models/regulations/governor/GovSteamEU/index.md

 ## Open Questions?

-- The island mode control signal does not pass thourgh the electro hydraulic transducer.
+- The island mode control signal does not pass through the electro hydraulic transducer.
 Why?
 - why are the multiplication blocks that model the valve position added **inside** the first order lags (boiler, reheater) and not outside